GRAVITY p2 Tutorial

 This tutorial provides a step-by-step example of the preparation of a set of OBs with GRAVITY at the ESO-VLTI.
 The specifics of this tutorial pertain to the preparation of OBs for Period 109 onward.

 Please note that all the figures shown below can be clicked on to get higher resolution versions.

-To follow this tutorial you should have familiarity with p2 : the web-based tool for the preparation of Phase 2 materials.
+To follow this tutorial you should have familiarity with p2, the web-based tool for the preparation of Phase 2 materials, and with the creation of GRAVITY OBs.
 Please refer to the main p2 webpage (and the items in the menu bar on the left of that page) for a general overview of p2 and generic instructions on the preparation of Observing Blocks (OB).
 Screenshots for this tutorial were made using the demo mode of p2, but should not differ in any way from one's experience in preparing your own OBs under your run.

-In this tutorial we will prepare a science target OB that performs the acquisition of a science target and its dispersed fringe observation in the K-band (2.0-2.4 mu) using the single-field mode and with the high spectral resolution.
+In this tutorial we will prepare a snapshot observation of a science target with a dispersed fringe observation in the K-band (2.0-2.4 mu) using GRAVITY's single-field mode and with the high spectral resolution.

 Using this magnitude, the short baseline configuration as primary configuration, and the expected angular diameter, the GRAVITY ETC tells us that the observation is feasible and provides us with the Science Target minumum Correlated Magnitude and the Science Target Minimum Visibility, which we will have to enter below in the Sciene Template.
 These values correspond to the lowest values of the tracking delay lines:

 VLTI OBs are submitted as concatenations of science and calibrator OBs.
 We will thus also define an OB that describes the observation of a calibrator for S Orionis and we will construct a SCI-CAL concatenation.